 Megha, Financial Officer

-A Chartered Accountancy student with a fostered interest in education she oversees finances (and more) for us.
+A Chartered Accountant with a fostered interest in education she oversees finances (and more) for us.

 Lakshmi is a Shakespeare scholar, writer and theatre director.